Conducting A Search From An EEO Perspective

 - Affirmative Action: Specific actions in recruitment, hiring, promotions and other areas designed to eliminate the present effects of past discrimination or to prevent discrimination.
-It is a proactive program where aggressive steps of outreach and support of community action programs that consider women and minorities currently not in the workforce are developed.
+It is a proactive program of outreach and supports community action programs that consider women and under-represented communities as part of the focus of active search activities.

-- Equal Employment Opportunity (EEO): A system of employment practices under which individuals are not excluded from any participation, advancement, or benefits because of their race, color, religion, sex, national origin or other factor that cannot lawfully be the basis for employment decision.
+- Equal Employment Opportunity (EEO): A system of employment practices under which individuals are not excluded from any participation, advancement, or benefits because of their race, color, religion, sex, national origin or another factor that cannot lawfully be the basis for an employment decision.
 An employment system in which neither intentional nor unintentional discrimination operates.
-Unlike affirmative action, EEO requires little or no action.
+Unlike affirmative action, EEO requires little or no effort.
 It is a position/policy of non-discrimination.

-- Affirmative Recruitment: Special recruitment efforts undertaken to assure that qualified protected class members are well represented in the applicant pools for positions in which they have been historically excluded or substantially underutilized.
-Such efforts may include contacting organizations and media with known constituencies of protected class constituencies, and similar actions.
-Open job posting and advertising “Equal Opportunity Employer” statements may be necessary in many situations simply as a matter of nondiscrimination, rather than as measures of affirmative recruitment.
+- Affirmative Recruitment: Special recruitment efforts undertaken to assure that qualified protected class members represented in the applicant pools for positions in which they have been in the past, excluded, or substantially underutilized.
+Such efforts may include contacting organizations and media with known constituencies and similar actions of the active recruitment effort.

-- Recruitment Plan: a narrative which contains the rationale for the search and a description of the search efforts, affirmative outreach activities, including but not limited to the placement of advertisements in publications or on web sites, use of conference visits, placements services, professional associations and other networks in increasing the pools of qualified applicants ensuring full participation of women and minorities currently not in the workforce.
+- Recruitment Plan: a narrative which contains the rationale for the search and a description of the search efforts.
+Plans may include affirmative outreach activities, including but not limited to the placement of advertisements in publications or on websites, use of conference visits, placements services, professional associations and other networks in the effort to increase pools of qualified applicants.
+Ensuring that efforts include and invite women and members of historically underrepresented communities currently not in the workforce.

 - To ensure Equal Opportunity, formulate position descriptions for the needs of the department, not the individual!
 Consult with Human Resources for assistance.